 The refuse is taken to Cherokee Nation landfill in Stilwell, Oklahoma.

-No tires will be accepted, and lumber must be less than 8 feet.
+Tires will not be collected at curbside pickup but will be accepted at the Solid Waste Department.
+Lumber must be less than 8 feet.
 No commercial dumping without prior approval.

 Drop-off recycling is available at the transfer station at 1851 North Douglas Boulevard at the South gate entrance.